AlanCoding/django-ansible-base/docs/apps/opa/APP_DESIGN.md

 OPA should not:

-* resolve groups or roles (this is baked into the generated Rego)
+* resolve groups or roles (Django does this before each request)
 * introspect Django models
 * make external calls
+* store policy data between requests

 ---